sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

 must be included in the signed envelope data.
 Making that connection fit in a good way in the HTTP authorization framework seems to be a key issue, to be able to perform the rate limiting in the HTTP layer.

+Using the Authorization header also has the drawback that it will be in the way if an organization wants to add HTTP authorization on top of the sigsum protocols, e.g, in a reverse proxy with additional access control.